-Why Does Some Milk Last Longer?
+Pasteurized Vs Ultra-Pasteurized Milk: Why Does Some Milk Last Longer?

 If you’ve ever bought Maola milk before, then you might have noticed that some of our milk products have a longer shelf life than others.
-While the Best By date on some of our milk lasts the standard 7-10 days, there are others that may last several weeks without opening.
+While the “best by date” on some of our milk lasts the standard 7-10 days, there are others that may last several weeks without opening.
 Why is that?

-Our Maola Milk half gallons that are in a gable-top carton, single serves, and some of our quarts are Ultra-Pasteurized, which is why they have a longer shelf life than our other products.
-If you see a longer date on these Maola products, don’t worry!
-It’s not a misprint, and there are no additives or preservatives.
-It’s just pasteurized differently.
+Our Maola Milk half gallons in a gable-top carton, single serves, and some of our quarts are Ultra-Pasteurized.
+The “best buy date” is another clue as to whether the milk has undergone HTST pasteurization or Ultra-Pasteurization.
+Products that have a longer shelf-life compared to other products are most likely Ultra-Pasteurized.
+If you see a longer date on these Maola products, it’s not a misprint, it’s just pasteurized differently.